ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # Terminology {#terminology}

-For those who work with interpreters/compilers, it is common practice to use some linguistic terms:
+In compiler theory, the following terms are fundamental:

-- **Lexical** analysis studies the typology of individual words and establishes, for example, that the word "invece" (Italian for "instead") is correct, while "invecie" is incorrect.
-This is analogous to spelling and vocabulary in natural languages.
+- **Lexical** analysis studies the typology of individual words and establishes, for example, that the word "apple" is correct, while "aple" is incorrect.
-- **Syntactic** analysis studies the relationships between the elements of an expression and establishes, for example, that a verb can never follow an article ("un mangeremmo" - a nonsensical Italian phrase).
-This is analogous to grammar in natural languages.
+- **Syntactic** analysis studies the relationships between the elements of an expression and establishes, for example, that a verb can never follow an article ("the compile").
 - **Semantic** analysis studies the relationship between an expression like "the house at the end of the road" and the extra-linguistic object to which it refers (precisely, that particular house at the end of the road).
-This relates to the meaning conveyed by the expression.

 # Computer Languages

-In the case of a computer "language" like ours, its analysis is usually done in the same order as the previous slide:
+In the case of a computer "language" like ours, the concepts translate quite closely:

 1. A **lexical** analysis, which verifies that the individual "words" are written correctly;
 2. A **syntactic** analysis, which considers how the individual "words" are concatenated;